Flavors: Vanilla, Chocolate

 I ordered a tub of the vegan Bodylogix protein powder and put it to the test - here is my detailed review.

 I’ve scored the protein powder in 4 main areas, as I do with all the protein powders I review.
 They are based on objective measurements and calculations whenever possible.

 As you can see from the overall score, you might want to take a look at some other plant based protein powders.
-Here's my page that's aimed at finding the best vegan protein powder.
+Here is my summary page of the best vegan protein powders.

 To start with, I score each protein powder based on their nutritional content.

 Since it is a protein powder, the most important thing is that it has as much protein as possible.